Chart Color Schemes

 Springfield is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Springfield's dwelling structure, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's composition of 55.9% houses and 44.1% other dwellings.
-Home ownership in Springfield stood at 27.1%, with mortgaged dwellings at 45.0% and rented ones at 27.9%.
-The median monthly mortgage repayment was $2,120, lower than Sydney metro's $2,427.
-The median weekly rent figure was $390, compared to Sydney metro's $470.
-Nationally, Springfield's mortgage repayments were higher at $1,863 and rents exceeded the national average of $375.
+Springfield's housing structure, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Springfield was at 27.1%, with the rest being mortgaged (45.0%) or rented (27.9%).
+The median monthly mortgage repayment in Springfield was $2,120, lower than Sydney metro's average of $2,427.
+Median weekly rent in Springfield was $390, compared to Sydney metro's $470.
+Nationally, Springfield's mortgage repayments were higher at $2,120 versus the Australian average of $1,863, and rents were also higher at $390 compared to the national figure of $375.

 Frequently Asked Questions - Housing